Madeira

 Birding Madeira

 Madeira, as an island with temperate climate and dense vegetation is an ideal habitat for birds.
-Moreover, when it was discovered, in 1419, the only animals found here were birds and the endemic wall lizard Lacerta dugesii.
-As an island habitat, species which live here have adapted themselves to the geographical conditions; over time this causes endemism; 21% of Madeira bird species and sub-species can only be seen in the Madeira Archipelago whilst 33% are species and sub-species endemic to the Macaronesia region (this is the geographical region which comprises the archipelagos of Madeira, Azores, Canary islands and Cape Verde and also part of Northwest of Africa).
+Moreover, when it was discovered (1419), the only animals found there were birds and the endemic Wall Lizard Lacerta dugesii.
+As an island habitat, species which live here have adapted themselves to the geographical conditions; over time this caused endemism; 21% of Madeira bird species and sub-species can only be seen in the Madeira Archipelago whilst 33% are species and sub-species endemic to the Macaronesia region (this is the geographical region which comprises the archipelagos of Madeira, Azores, Canary islands and Cape Verde and also part of Northwest of Africa).

 -